 Angela P. Harris

-Distinguished Professor of Law, Boochever and Bird Endowed Chair for the Study and Teaching of Freedom of Equality
+Distinguished Professor of Law, Boochever and Bird Endowed Chair for the Study and Teaching of Freedom and Equality

 J.D., University of Chicago Law School 1986